 study on Franco Grignani, 1991 – grid (2020 with GeoGebra – CC BY-NC-ND 4.0)

-Franco had a series of grids (reticoli) which were peculiar in being easily adaptable to different matrices and different cardboard sizes.
-Once again, his process was simple; each grid had its own name, deriving from an Italian, European, or other cities (Pavia, Milano, Roma, Londra, Chicago, etc. but also Melitopol, in honour of the hometown of his wife Jeanne Michot), sometimes followed by a letter (A, B, C) to identify some variants.
+Franco utilized a series of grids (reticoli) which were peculiar in being easily adaptable to different matrices and cardboard sizes.
+Once again, his process was simple; each grid had its own name, often inspired by cities (both Italian and international, like Pavia, Milano, Roma, Londra, Chicago, etc. but also Melitopol, in honour of the hometown of his wife Jeanne Michot), sometimes followed by a letter (A, B, C) to identify some specific variations.

-This painting is peculiar because the sequence of the spaces is perfectly symmetrical on the four sides of the 50×50 cm square, but, as demonstrated in the sketches below, the solutions often included much more complex grids:
+This painting is peculiar because the sequence of the spaces is perfectly symmetrical on the four sides of the 50×50 cm square.
+However, as indicated in the sketches below, the solutions often involved considerably more complex grids:

-Thanks to the tracing paper superimposed on the grids he could quickly test the overall effect:
+Using tracing paper superimposed on the grids, he could rapidly assess the overall effect:

 The spaces in the distorted grid of this painting, therefore, remain at 22 but no longer have the same width as when they were simple equal squares, as explained above.
 Each type of grid had its own set of widths.
-As usual, Franco used the simplest solution, that is integers, which allowed him to adapt the same grid to cardboard pieces of various sizes.
+Franco, as usual, opted for the simplest solution, using integers, which allowed him to adapt the same grid to cardboard pieces of various sizes.

-This method approximated a vanishing point of the lines (four in this painting) that Franco could not use in practice as it was too distant from the cardboard itself.
+This method approximated a vanishing point of the lines (four in this painting) that Franco could not practically use since it was too distant from the cardboard itself.

 The whole process is well summarized in this second short video: